Argue with someone you already know.

 How to play

-2. Read the conversation as it unfolds — characters make sound points and flawed ones, in the same breath, like real people.
+Read his message as it lands.
+Characters make sound points and flawed ones in the same breath, like real people.

-Want the complete reference?
-Browse all 30+ logical fallacies with definitions and examples or explore the cognitive bias guides.
+READ THE GUIDE →Want the complete reference?
+Browse all 30+ logical fallacies with definitions and examples, or explore the cognitive bias guides.

 Why this format works